emilyantosch/shc_pr3_vl/databases/slides_2/main.typ

 #slide[
   #heading(numbering: none)[What is joining two tables?]
   - More often than not, the magic of SQL happens when you join two tables together.
   - This is done using the SQL statement `JOIN`, which combines two tables either by building the cartesian product or by connecting them based on certain criteria.
   - There are multiple types of joins available, which we will explore in the following slides.
   #memo[
     It can be difficult to wrap your head around, how different tables will end up looking after a join:
     1. Don't fret, this is a difficult subject!
     2. It is often very useful to try different types of joins and to look at the entire result of the unfiltered query.
   ]
 ]

 #slide[
+  #heading(numbering: none)[Overview]
+  #figure(image("../assets/img/slides_02/20250213_join_overview_rev01.png", height: 90%))
+]

+#slide[